MacLemon/CongressChecklist/README.md

 ## Securing your devices
 All security measures for devices on public Internet networks also apply here – threats might come from untrusted devices _within_, as well as from maleficent third parties _outside_ the Congress network.
+Of course you should have these measures in place everywhere and all the time since event networks are no more or no less dangerous than the internet in general.

 Read the [How to survive guide][1] in the Congress Wiki.
-There are many excellent tips in there.
+There are many excellent tips in there or consult you local [CryptoParty][33] meetup.

 ### Backups